 One of Kurtti’s most challenging (and personally rewarding) projects was The Walt Disney Family Museum in San Francisco.
 After five years of acting as creative director, content consultant, and media producer for the facility’s cornerstone exhibit, Kurtti saw the museum become a reality (and open to great acclaim) in October 2009.

 In 2012, he served as a content consultant and media producer for Disney Japan and NHK for the touring exhibit The Dream of Walt Disney; and the following year for the 2013 D23 Expo/Japan.
-He is currently working as Curatorial and Creative lead on a major international touring exhibition.
+He is currently working as Curatorial and Creative lead on a major international exhibition.

 Kurtti has been a show producer, script writer, guest speaker and moderator at D23 Expo, a consultant and guest speaker at Experience Music Project, and an artist-in-residence at The Disney Institute.
 He has been a guest lecturer at the Museum of the Rockies, Presidio Officer's Club, and The Walt Disney Family Museum.
 His articles have appeared in Widescreen Review, Collector’s Showcase, Sketches and Disney Twenty-Three.